ethandaviessmith/no-diving-allowed/game.md

 life guard has things to do
-using activities adds grime, pool activity adds debris / is_wet chance to spill water will_run toggle on swimmers grime or wet with will_run chance to cause accident (slip and fall)
+using activities adds grime, pool activity adds debris / is_wet chance to spill water
+/ will_run toggle on swimmers
+grime or wet with will_run chance to cause accident (slip and fall)

-whistle (starts as small cricle that grows, circle grows around player, or arrows used to throw circle (becomes smaller on throw) to whistle far away)
+/ whistle (starts as small cricle that grows, circle grows around player, or arrows used to throw circle (becomes smaller on throw) to whistle far away) swimmer who heard whistle recently won't cause mischief

-swimmer who heard whistle recently won't cause mischief, and will have a shorter perform_activity timer
+- will have a shorter perform_activity timer

+## How to get this into a game state

+Earn x dollars by day x
+lifeguard affects swimmer happiness (that affects donation $)
+- optional reviews

+# higher priority todo list
+stop swimmers from diving in shallow end swimmers get injured (drown from low energy while swimming, run puddle) life saver to pull swimmers out of water use first aid on swimmers

+swimming mechanic